-The good news is that the healthier your hair is, the faster it grows.
+The good news is that the healthier your hair and body are, the faster it grows.
 Here are a few ways to keep your hair shiny and strong (and keep your sanity) in the process.

 1. Add in Biotin

 Biotin is a B vitamin that helps improve the infrastructure of keratin, the protein that makes up your hair, and also helps promote hair growth.
-Up your biotin intake via a supplement, and get hair-building nutrients by adding biotin to your hair care regimen.
-Avalon Organics® Biotin B-Complex Thickening Shampoo & Conditioner includes biotin to stimulate the scalp to encourage hair growth and strengthen hair strands.
+Up your biotin intake a bit (too much isn’t better) via a supplement, and get hair-building nutrients by adding biotin to your hair care regimen.

 2. Rethink cleansing